cloudoperators/greenhouse/docs/user-guides/plugin/lifecycle.md

 They control

 - The code of the Plugin including the Helm chart and possible frontend code.
-- Default PluginDefinition
+- The PluginDefinition manifests
-- Default Catalog(s)
-- The repository where the PluginDefinitions and Catalogs live in
+- The repository where the PluginDefinitions live in

 ### Plugin Consumers